neurophysik/jitcsde/README.rst

 Note that this is work in progress; features and names may change without warning.

 * `Documentation <http://jitcsde.readthedocs.io>`_ – Read this to get started and for reference.
-Don’t miss that some topics ae addressed in the `common JiTC*DE documentation <http://jitcde-common.readthedocs.io>`_.
+Don’t miss that some topics are addressed in the `common JiTC*DE documentation <http://jitcde-common.readthedocs.io>`_.

 * `Paper <http://arxiv.org/abs/1711.09886>`_ – Read this for the scientific background.
-Cite this if you wish to give credit or to shift blame.
+Cite this (`BibTeX <https://raw.githubusercontent.com/neurophysik/jitcxde_common/master/citeme.bib>`_) if you wish to give credit or to shift blame.
 As soon as this is published in a journal, you will find an update here.

 * `Issue Tracker <http://github.com/neurophysik/jitcsde/issues>`_ – Please report any bugs here.
 Also feel free to ask for new features.